vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Shortly after noon, I made a trip to Target to buy toiletries (largely motivated by running short on some supplies due to a toilet clog).
 My checkout was at 12:39 PM.

+Later in the day, I made a trip to Ace Hardware to get a toilet auger.
+My checkout was at 2:07 PM.